Vercix/fre-godot-demo-project/README.md

 <br>

+## Important Notes:

-Project is build using esbuild.
+- Project is build using esbuild.

-Have a look at `/src/fre-godot`
+- Have a look at `/src/fre-godot`

-Its designmated for bundling in `scripts.json`.
+- Its designmated for bundling in `scripts.json`.

-Which is used in `/build.js`
+- Which is used in `/build.js`

-I did my own hack for injecting jsx imports from `/src/fre-godot`.
+- I did my own hack for injecting jsx imports from `/src/fre-godot`.
 See `injectFre` plugin in `/build.js`